 - From this list, we need to count the words Government.
-Let’s apply COUNTIF function to get the total.
+Let’s apply the COUNTIF function to get the total.

-- Since we are counting text value here, we need to supply the criteria in double quotes.
-Mention the criteria as “Government”
+- Since we are counting text value here, we need to supply the criteria in double-quotes.
+Mention the criteria as “Government.”

-- Click Enter and we will get the answer.
+- Click Enter, and we will get the answer.

-Let’s create a drop-down list of all the three values in the range i.e. Government, Private, Midmarket.
+Let’s create a drop-down list of all the three values in the range, i.e., Government, Private, Midmarket.

 - Select a cell where you want to create a drop-down list.
-Go to the data tab, select data validation.
+Go to the Data tab; select data validation.

-- After selecting Data validation the following window will open.
+- After selecting Data validation, the following window will open.

-- Then click ok and you get a drop-down list at a selected cell.
+- Then click ok, and you get a drop-down list at a selected cell.

-- After creating the drop-down list apply the formula but don’t write the criteria in words rather give a link to the drop-down cell.
+- After creating the drop-down list, apply the formula but don’t write the criteria in words; rather, give a link to the drop-down cell.
 Refer below image for your reference.

-I had given a link to the cell C2 for criteria, the cell C2 holds the drop-down list of all the items.
+I had given a link to the cell C2 for criteria; the cell C2 holds the drop-down list of all the items.
 Whenever you change the value in the drop-down cell (C2), COUNTIF gives the count of the selected value.

-At the beginning itself, I told you that COUNTIF can count only one item at a time.
+At the beginning itself, I told you that COUNTIF could count only one item at a time.
 But we can apply some other logic to make it count multiple values as well.
 Mainly there are two techniques to do this.

 We can add two COUNTIF functions one after the other to get the count of two or more values.
-For example, take look at the below data.
+For example, take a look at the below data.

 This is easy now because we have learned in the previous example.
 Here you need to use your brain to the next level.

-- Click Enter and you will get the answer.
+- Click Enter, and you will get the answer.

 Wow!!!
 We got the value.
-Yes first COUNTIF returns the count of the word Government and the second COUNTIF returns the count of the word Private.
-Since we put the plus (+) symbol in between these two COUNTIF functions it will give us the total of numbers count given by these two COUNTIF functions.
+Yes, first, COUNTIF returns the count of the word Government, and the second COUNTIF returns the count of the word Private.
+Since we put the plus (+) symbol in between these two COUNTIF functions, it will give us the total of numbers count given by these two COUNTIF functions.

-Second technique does not require two COUNTIF functions to pass.
+The second technique does not require two COUNTIF functions to pass.
 We can count these two values in a single COUNTIF itself.

 - As usual, you open the COUNTIF function.

-- In the criteria, argument opens a curly bracket and supply two criteria instead of regular one criteria.
+- In the criteria, the argument opens a curly bracket and supply two criteria instead of regular one criteria.